imagesid/AI-Theory-Project/README.md

 - There were loop go straight action.
 - Too much steps
 - The game is not inside Class so it can't be called by an Agent
+- The game element (actor,enemy,food) is not same size and the step size also not fixed size

 ## Fixing
 - Add more exploration epsilon
 - Add custom policy to punish loop go straight action
 - Add custom policy to punish if the step bigger than 100 steps times by success step (score/100)
 - Create a class of the Game
+- Define fixed size of each element

 ## Future work
 - Add boundary to the game